For Parents

 You don't have to homeschool to close the gap.
 20 minutes a day at home, focused on the right things, will move the needle more than a full preschool program that's drifting.

-The Crosswalk shows you what your state’s kindergarten classrooms are actually expecting.
-From there: build a short daily rotation.
-Letter recognition.
-Counting.
-Reading aloud (you, to them).
-One simple math game.
+The Crosswalk shows you what your state's kindergarten classrooms are actually expecting.
+Build a short daily rotation: letter recognition, counting, reading aloud, one simple math game.

 The brain at this age learns faster than at any other point.
 Don't overthink it.
 Just show up daily.

-Book a 30-minute consult with Mike.
-He'll talk through your child's situation, your center's curriculum, and what to actually do about it.
-No pitch — just a clear read.
+Book 30 minutes with Mike.
+He'll walk through your child's situation, your center's curriculum, and what to actually do about it.
+No pitch.
+Just a clear read.

 Schedule a parent consult